Moore's Ford lynchings: Memorial committee and reopened investigations

-In 2007, the Associated Press reported on findings from more than 3700 pages of the previously closed FBI files, having gained access through an FOIA request.
+In 2007, the Associated Press reported on findings from more than 3,700 pages of the previously closed FBI files, having gained access through an Freedom of Information Act (FOIA) request.
 There was evidence suggesting that the lynching of Malcom was ordered or at least encouraged by former three-term governor Eugene Talmadge, overheard a day after the stabbing as having offered immunity for people taking care of the African American.
 He was in a highly competitive race for the 1946 Democratic primary for the governor's office; it was held five days later and the county voted in his favor.
 He won the office in the general election as well, but died before inauguration.

 When the allegations about Talmadege were reported, Rich Rusk told a journalist:

-"It would not surprise me if state officials at all levels were implicated, if not in the actual killings, at least in the cover-up that followed.
-The conspiracy of silence wasn't just the fault of the local farmers.
-It was the entire culture, from the top down.".

 Historian Robert Pratt said about the allegations of Talmadge's involvement:

-"I'm not surprised...historians over the years have concluded the violently racist tone of his 1946 campaign may have been indirectly responsible for the violence that came at Moore's Ford.
-It's fair to say he's one of the most virulently racist governors the state has ever had."

 Since 2005, the Moore's Ford Memorial Committee has annually re-enacted the lynchings at Moore's Ford in July as a living memorial to the victims.
 This effort was initiated by Tyrone Brooks, a civil rights activist and state legislator.
 In recent years, most of the participants have come from Atlanta, about an hour away.
-Bob Caine, one of the white actors in the lynching reenactment, is a descendant of Leo Frank, a Jewish man lynched by a white vigilantes in 1915 after the governor of Georgia had commuted his death sentence to life imprisonment following his wrongful conviction of charges of rape and murder of a young local woman.